Portability Procedures

 Once it has been confirmed that your Portability Packet has been received you will need to provide OHA with an email address or fax number.
 The Portability Intake Packet will be emailed or faxed to you to be completed and returned to the Orlando Housing Authority.

-4. Proof of any and all sources of income
+- Proof of any and all sources of income, including cash gifts

 Note the following:

-• A person with disabilities can request assistance with completing documents and/or understanding the intake process when scheduling a phone interview.
+- A person with disabilities can request assistance completing documents and/or understanding the intake process when scheduling a phone interview.

-• OHA will not add any family members to your household, you must return to your Initial Housing Agency to add or change family members.
+- OHA will not add any family members to your household, you must contact your Initial Housing Agency to add or change family members.
+Your Initial Agency will need to send new documents with the new family members listed.

 Some documents may be sent by the IHA, i.e. Photo ID for other adults not the head of household, birth certificates, social security cards, income, bank statements, etc. If these documents are not sent by the IHA to the Orlando Housing Authority, the participant must provide the original documents.